NisooJadhav/BionicReader/README.md

 5. Click the "SUBMIT" button.

-6. The application will format the text by making the first half of each word bold and display it below.
+6. The application will format the text by making the first half of each word bold and displaying it below.

 ## How it Works